ibm-cloud-docs/solution-tutorials/vmware-as-a-service-tf.md

    vmwaas_org = "put-your-org-id-here"
    vmwaas_vdc_name = "put-your-vdc-name-here"

-   vmwaas_user = "put-your-username-here"
-   vmwaas_password = "put-your-password-here"
-   #vmwaas_api_token = ""                                  # Note.
-This will be supported in the near future.
+   vmwaas_api_token = ""                                    # Note.
+See VMware Docs to create API token.
+   #vmwaas_user = "put-your-username-here"                  # Note.
+When using a username and password, create a new local user in Director for terraform.
+   #vmwaas_password = "put-your-password-here"              # Note.
+When using a username and password, create a new local user in Director for terraform.
    ```

+   To create an API token, see [VMware Docs](https://docs.vmware.com/en/VMware-Cloud-Director/10.4/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-A1B3B2FA-7B2C-4EE1-9D1B-188BE703EEDE.html).
+   {: tip}

-   For these variables, you could alternatively create environment variables named TF_VAR_ for `vmwaas_user` and `vmwaas_password` rather than defining them in `terraform.tfvars` as shown through the `vmwaas.sh` script.
+   For these variables, you could alternatively create environment variables named TF_VAR_ for `vmwaas_api_token`, `vmwaas_user` and `vmwaas_password` rather than defining them in `terraform.tfvars` as shown through the `vmwaas.sh` script.
 In this case, comment these lines out in your `terraform.tfvars`.
    {: tip}

    If you change the authentication method, the provider block in the code needs to changed to use a different authentication method.
-Currently only username and password method is supported in {{site.data.keyword.vmware-service_full}} - single tenant instance.
    {: tip}

 2. Set a common name prefix to identify and separate your virtual data center networks, virtual machines and so on.